Singapore Photo Spots

 1. Haji Lane

 Stylish Singapore is synonymous with Haji Lane, a must-visit spot for the fashionable crowd.
 This trendy lane in the Kampong Glam neighbourhood is a wonderland of fabulous boutiques and cafes housed in charming 19th-century shophouses, some of which gained a splash of colour through stunning art murals.
-The mix of colonial architecture and street art makes Haji Lane one of the most Instagrammable places in Singapore. 👍
+The mix of colonial architecture and street art makes Haji Lane one of the most Instagrammable places to take photos in Singapore. 👍

 2. Gardens by the Bay

 The green complex comprises three main gardens and many attractions.
 The most notable one is the Supertree Grove, a set of twelve impressive vertical gardens that look like futuristic trees rising from the ground.
-These iconic structures, some as tall as fifty meters, look like something out of an Avatar movie. 😮 Meandering between some of them, the dramatic OCBC Skyway offers stunning views of the gardens below.
+These iconic structures, some as tall as fifty meters, look like something out of an Avatar movie. 😮 Meandering in between some of them, the dramatic OCBC Skyway offers stunning Instagram-worthy places in Singapore.
 You can also head to the observatory at the top of the tallest tree to get dazzling panoramic views as far as the eye can see.
-Try sticking around until the golden hour, or stay for the light show that happens every day at 7:45 and 8:45 at night, making everything even more magical.
+Try sticking around until the golden hour or else stay for the light show that happens every day at 7:45 and 8:45 at night making everything even more magical.

-Another one of the best places to take photos in Singapore is the Cloud Forest. ☁️ This indoor mist-filled tropical rainforest has aerial bridges from where you can get a bird’s eye view of the lush vegetation and a fantastic 35-meter-tall indoor waterfall.
+Another spot for Singapore photography is the Cloud Forest. ☁️ This indoor mist-filled tropical rainforest has aerial bridges from where you can get a bird’s eye view of the lush vegetation and a fantastic 35-meter-tall indoor waterfall.
 Believe us, walking through the Cloud Forest is like walking through the Hanging Gardens of Babylon, but in a future world — and that was precisely the inspiration to build the entire bio-dome.

 3. Marina Bay Sands

-Since its inauguration in 2010, Marina Bay Sands has changed the spectacular Singapore skyline and become the city’s ultimate postcard.
+Since its inauguration in 2010, Marina Bay Sands has changed the already spectacular Singapore skyline and has become the city’s ultimate postcard.
 The three 55-storey towers at the Bayfront are home to a luxury hotel, a shopping mall, a theatre, and a massive casino.
 They’re connected at the top by a 340-meter-long platform, the Sands Skypark.

 At the base, the Shoppes at Marina Bay Sands is an entertainment mecca.
-Besides having all the high-end boutiques, the mall has light installations by the Japanese art collective, teamLab, a Venice-like canal, and the impressive Rain Oculus, a 22-meter-wide acrylic bowl from where an hourly cascade fills the mall canal with thousands of litres of water.
+Besides having all the high-end boutiques, the mall has light installations by the Japanese art collective teamLab, a Venice-like canal, and the impressive Rain Oculus, a 22-meter-wide acrylic bowl from where an hourly cascade fills the mall canal with thousands of litres of water.
 Outside the mall, on the esplanade facing the bay, you can take more pics to make your Instagram feed pop with more Singapore magic. ✨

 4. Singapore Botanic Gardens